20,000 Leagues Under the Sea (1954 film): Plot

 In 1868, rumors spread of a sea monster attacking ships in the Pacific Ocean.
-Professor Aronnax and his assistant, Conseil, are asked to investigate and soon board a U.S. Navy frigate.
-They are joined by cocky master-harpooner Ned Land.
+Professor Pierre Aronnax and his assistant, Conseil, are asked to investigate, and board a U.S. Navy frigate.
+They are joined by master harpooner Ned Land.

 After months of patrolling, the monster is spotted.
-The frigate's guncrew open fire with their Dahlgren cannon, but the monster turns and rams the warship.
-Ned, Conseil, and Aronnax are thrown overboard while the disabled frigate drifts away, unable to respond to their cries for help.
-While clinging to wreckage, Aronnax and Conseil come upon a metal vessel and realize the monster is a man-made "submerging boat" that now appears deserted.
-Going below decks, Aronnax finds a large viewport and witnesses an underwater funeral, while Ned Land arrives on an overturned longboat from their ship.
-Spotted by the divers, Ned, Aronnax, and Conseil attempt to leave in the righted longboat, but the divers stop them.
-The vessel's captain introduces himself as Nemo, master of the Nautilus.
+The frigate's guncrew open fire, but the monster rams the warship.
+Ned, Conseil, and Aronnax are thrown overboard while the disabled frigate drifts away.
+While clinging to wreckage, Aronnax and Conseil come upon a metal vessel and realize the monster is a man-made "submerging boat" that appears deserted.
+Below decks, Aronnax finds a large viewport and witnesses an underwater funeral, while Ned arrives on an overturned longboat from their ship.

+Spotted by the divers, Ned, Aronnax, and Conseil attempt to leave in the longboat, but they are captured.
+The vessel's captain introduces himself as Captain Nemo, master of the Nautilus.
 He returns Ned and Conseil to the deck while offering Aronnax, whose name he recognizes, the chance to stay.
-After Aronnax proves willing to die with his companions, Nemo allows Ned and Conseil to remain aboard.
+After Aronnax proves willing to die with his companions as the ship submerges, Nemo allows Ned and Conseil to remain aboard.

-Nemo takes Nautilus to the penal colony island of Rura Penthe, where the prisoners are loading a munitions ship.
-Nemo, once a prisoner there as were many of his crew, later rams the steamer, destroying it and its crew.
+Nemo takes Nautilus to a penal colony island, where the prisoners are loading a munitions ship.
+Nemo, once a prisoner there as were many of his crew, rams the steamer, destroying it and its crew.
 Nemo tells Aronnax that he has just saved thousands from death in war, and that "this hated nation" tortured his wife and son to death while attempting to force him to reveal his discoveries.
 In Nemo's cabin, Ned and Conseil discover the map coordinates of Nemo's secret island base, Vulcania, where Nautilus is now heading.
-Ned throws messages overboard in bottles in the hope of being rescued.
+Ned throws messages with Vulcania's coordinates overboard in bottles in the hope of being rescued.

 Off the coast of New Guinea, Nautilus becomes stranded on a reef.
 Nemo allows Ned to go ashore with Conseil, ostensibly to collect specimens, while admonishing them to stay on the beach.
 Ned instead goes exploring for avenues of escape, and finds human skulls posted on stakes.
-Ned quickly rejoins Conseil, and they row away pursued by cannibals.
-Aboard Nautilus, the cannibals are repelled by an electrical charge sent through its hull, and Nemo confines Ned for disobeying orders.
+Ned runs back to Conseil, and they row away pursued by cannibals.
+Aboard Nautilus, the cannibals are repelled by electrical charges sent through its hull, and Nemo confines Ned for disobeying orders.